davatorium/rofi/doc/rofi-theme.5.markdown

 A theme can have multiple element theme sections.

 The element path can consist of multiple names separated by whitespace or dots.
-Each element may contain any number of letters, numbers and `-`.
+Each element may contain any number of letters, numbers and `-`'s.
 The first element in the element path should always start with a `#`.

 This is a valid element name: